 OPERATIONAL STATUS: ON THE AIR!

-is located just West of downtown Knoxville,
+Knoxville.
+The new location is just North of downtown

-in the urban areas of the
+Emergency use in the urban areas of the

 city of Knoxville,